Chapter 19 : Cramped

 Dom: Do you know what I do to bitchweiners like yourself, huh?
 HUH, BERTRAM?
 I eat them for breakfast.
 I eat them for tea.
 I eat them for supper.
 Hell, I even eat them for a midnight snack.

 Dom: That's right.
 Be afraid.
 Be very afraid.

 Bertram: I-I'll give you a-anything you want, just please don't eat me!
 I-I'll co-operate, I swear!

-(Bertram bursts into tears)
+(Bertram bursts into tears.)

-Me: Okay, that's it.
+Me: Okay, this is ridiculous.
 I'm done here.

 Dom: (momentarily breaking out of the bad Mafia accent) Wait!
 Where are you going?

 Me: I can't go on with this.
 I can't be your accomplice anymore!
 This is sick!

 Dom: But who's gonna be my good cop?